 When it comes to design, though, we can't fault the Surface Go 2, really.
 Considering the price, it's got a solid and attractive design, and it's thin and light enough to easily carry around with you and use with one hand.

 There's not a huge amount of ports, but the selection is decent enough, with a USB-C port that can also charge the unit.
 It also has a proprietary charging port as well.

 As for performance, the Surface Go 2 was never going to blow us away, but with the version we had it was a competent day-to-day device.
-If you stick with Windows 10 S Mode, where you're limited to the lightweight apps from the Microsoft Store, you won't have much issues with it.
+If you stick with Windows 10 S Mode, where you're limited to the lightweight apps from the Microsoft Store, you won't have many issues with it.

 Battery life, though, is brilliant, with it lasting over eight hours on a single charge in our tests.
-This long battery life, along with its thing and light design, and cheap price tag, makes it an ideal device for students who need something to carry around campus, or for anyone who wants an easily portable device that they can sling in a bag without worrying.
+This long battery life, along with its thin and light design, and cheap price tag, makes it an ideal device for students who need something to carry around campus, or for anyone who wants an easily portable device that they can sling in a bag without worrying.

 Here is the Microsoft Surface Go 2 configuration sent to TechRadar for review:

 CPU: 1.7GHz Intel Pentium Gold 4425Y (dual-core, 2MB Cache)

 Ports: 1x USB-C, combi audio jack, Surface Connect port, Surface Type Cover port, microSSDXC card reader